K Factor Calculator for Sheet Metal Bending (Online & FREE)

 • T – material thickness

-In simpler terms, once the radius of the neutral layer is determined, its development length can be calculated based on geometry, and then the sheet’s development length can be calculated.
+Once the neutral layer radius is determined, its developed length can be calculated based on geometry, and subsequently, the sheet’s developed length can be derived.

 TableMaterialK Factor